-The Ballet rents performance space, office space, office equipment, student housing, and event venues under various operating leases.
+The Ballet rents performance space, office space, office equipment, student housing, and event venues under various agreements.
+Office equipment and student housing are all operating leases, while performance and office space along with event venues are rented only for the performance season.
 During FY20, the Ballet School entered into an agreement with San Francisco Conservatory of Music ("SFCM") to provide year-round housing for Ballet School students in SFCM's new Ute and William K. Bowes, Jr. Center for Performing Arts, effective September 1, 2020.
 The Jackson Street property, an owned property, which was previously used as a student residence, was rented out to Westmont College as of June 1, 2021.